 Jeppesen, a Boeing subsidiary involved in infrastructure to transmit navigation data to end devices, needed to build a system that was robust and flexible enough for the future.

-They chose Nuxeo Platform as the foundation for their content management solution, because it has the ability to scale lean and skinny in addition to scaling up gracefully.
+They chose Nuxeo Platform as the foundation for their content management system, because it has the ability to scale lean and skinny in addition to scaling up gracefully.

 Jeppesen had a solution for remote delivery of a database and content to end devices that was coded in house, and this system needed to evolve.
 Essentially they needed a master repository on the ground, and a slave repository on the end device that would be synchronizing to the master.